alfmep/libujson/README.md

 **Iterate on attributes**

-Use method `obj()` to get a reference to the underlying `ujson::j_object` instance.
+Use method `jvalue::obj()` to get a reference to the underlying `ujson::j_object` instance.
 With it, standard STL operations can be used on the JSON object.
 ```c++
 ujson::json_object& o = val.obj ();
 ```